-.3 demonstrate a consistent contribution to the department, and substantive service to the college.
+.3 demonstrate a consistent contribution to the department, and substantive service to the University and/or college.
 The University also recognizes the value of effective leadership in service, including substantial contribution to a committee's work, advising, organizing events, lending one's professional expertise to the community beyond the University, holding committee offices, and bringing motions to committees, departments, college, or the faculty.
-These may include activities pertaining to the faculty member's professional expertise being